Amazon Q vs DevOps Chaos — Can This AI Fix AWS Faster Than You?

 Example 3: Route 53 and DNS

-Configuring DNS in Route 53 usually feels like your first day in tech again.
+Configuring DNS in Route 53 has a way of making you feel like it’s your first week in tech again.

 You get the idea.